lisa-george/exactnl/README.md

 The share-form nested logit is estimated on a transformed dependent
 variable: observed shares are mapped to the log share-ratio ln(s_j) - ln(s_0) following Berry (1994).
-A likelihood written for the transformed variable must include the Jacobian of that transformation, and in the nested logit the Jacobian depends on the nesting parameter and the nest size: each nest of J products contributes (J - 1) * ln(1 - sigma) to the log likelihood.
-Standard practice estimates the share equation as a linear regression and omits this term.
-When every market has the same number of products the term is constant and its omission is harmless.
-When choice sets vary across markets, omission biases the nesting parameter, and the common remedy, instrumenting the within-nest share with product counts, fails whenever product counts also enter demand directly.
+A likelihood written for the transformed variable must include the Jacobian of that transformation.
+In the nested logit, the Jacobian depends on the choice set and the nesting parameter.
+Each  nest of J products contributes (J - 1) * ln(1 - sigma) to the log likelihood.
+Applied work omits this term.
+The omission has no effect when choice sets are fixed across markets.
+But when choice sets vary, omitting the Jacobian biases estimates of within-group substitution, which feed directly into elasticities, markups, and welfare calculations.

+Guides for structural demand estimation recommend instrumenting the within-nest share with counts of rival products.
+Under the exact likelihood, count instruments are not valid because the same product-count variation that makes them strong instruments enters the estimating objective directly.
+However with the corrected likelihood, instruments for the within-nest share are not needed because the dependence between the within-nest share and the structural error is exactly what the Jacobian accounts for.

-exactnl maximizes the exact likelihood instead.
-It concentrates the linear parameters out by fixed-effect partialling, profiles the likelihood over the nesting parameters, and recovers the remaining coefficients by a final regression at the optimum.
+exactnl maximizes the exact likelihood.
+It concentrates the linear parameters out by fixed-effect partialling, profiles the likelihood over the nesting parameters, and recovers the remaining coefficients at the optimum.
 Price endogeneity is handled by a control function.
-No instrument for the within-nest share is required, and a product-count term in mean utility can be estimated directly.
+A product-count term in mean utility can be estimated directly, so crowding of the product space (Ackerberg and Rysman 2005) is estimable rather than assumed away.

 See `help exactnl` after installation for syntax, options, and stored results, and `exactnl_example.do` for worked examples.